 Findings from extensive research conclude, that addiction is a complex chronic disease, defined by its controlling nature.
 Just like illnesses such as diabetes, cancer, and heart disease, addiction is caused by a combination of behavioral, biological, and environmental risk factors.
 The most common type of addiction is substance use disorder, meaning having a preoccupation with drugs and alcohol.

 Research has shown, that biological risk factors, meaning genetic predispositions, account for half (50-70 percent) of the reason or probability that someone develops an addiction.
 Those with family members who have struggled with addiction are also genetically predisposed to the disease.

-Many people who engage in the use of alcohol or drugs are also at risk for developing substance abuse issues and addiction.
-In other words, the disease either develops due to pre-existing risk factors or brought on by continued substance abuse.
+Many people who engage in the use of alcohol or drugs are also at risk for developing substance use issues and addiction.
+In other words, the disease either develops due to pre-existing risk factors or brought on by continued substance use.
 Other addiction risk factors include: